nordic-institute/X-Road-Security-Server-sidecar/README.md

   - Backs up the read-only xroad packages' configuration to allow security server sidecar configuration updates.
   - Copies the xroad security server sidecar custom configuration files.
   - Exposes the container ports 80 (HTTP), 443 (HTTPS), 4000 (admin UI), 5500 (proxy), 5577 (proxy OCSP) and 5588 (proxy health check).
-  - Create sidecar-config directory on the host and mount it into the /etc/xroad config directory on the container.
 - Start a new security server sidecar container from the xroad-sidecar-security-server-image and execute the initial configuration script, which will perform the following configuration steps:
   - Maps ports 4000 (admin UI) and 80 (HTTP) to user-defined ones (reference data 1.2).
   - Maps port 5588 (proxy health check) to the same host port.